Los Justicieros

 Los Justicieros (The Avengers (Note: Also translated as "The Avenging Ones" or "Fighters for Justice")) was a Spanish anarchist militant group.
-Initially based in Donostia, in the Basque Country, the group was forced to flee to Zaragoza after its plot to assassinate King Alfonso XIII was uncovered.
+Initially based in San Sebastián, in the Basque Country, the group was forced to flee to Zaragoza after its plot to assassinate King Alfonso XIII was uncovered.
 It participated in an attempt to establish an Iberian Anarchist Federation, but its efforts were hampered by a government crackdown against the anarchist movement in Madrid and Barcelona.
 As political repression by the government and attacks by the pistoleros intensified, the group sought to arm itself.
 With guns acquired from Basque anarchists, the group carried out an armed robbery of a paymaster, which financed the further acquisition of weapons and the clandestine activities of the Confederación Nacional del Trabajo (CNT).
 When anarchist prisoners in Zaragoza were brought to trial, the group organised a general strike which ultimately secured their acquittal.
 The group then fell into political and tactical disagreements, with one part, led by Buenaventura Durruti and Francisco Ascaso, moving to Barcelona and founding Los Solidarios.

 Background

 In the wake of the 1917 Spanish general strike, anarchists in the Basque Country first began carrying out propaganda work in the region, which laid the groundwork for the rise of anarcho-syndicalism.
 By the time of the Second Congress of the Confederación Nacional del Trabajo (National Confederation of Labour; CNT), which took place in 1919, organised anarchist activity was spreading throughout the Basque Country.
-In Donostia, local anarchists led by Moisés Ruiz organised Aragonese and Castilian migrant workers who had been brought to the city to build the Kursaal Casino.
+In San Sebastián, local anarchists led by Moisés Ruiz organised Aragonese and Castilian migrant workers who had been brought to the city to build the Kursaal Casino.
 He was soon joined by anarchists from Zaragoza and Logroño, including Cristóbal Albadetrecu, Marcelino del Campo, Víctor Elizondo, Clemente Mangado, Inocencio Pina, José Ruiz and Gregorio Suberviola.
 Although enthusiastic, these new activists lacked strategy, and Ruiz worried that their radicalism would alienate the more moderate locals.
 To educate them on union organising, he enlisted the help of Manuel Buenacasa, who oversaw their establishment of a construction workers' union.
 Buenacasa also held public lectures and challenged local socialist leaders to debates, which initiated a conflict between socialists and anarchists for dominance over the Basque labour movement.
 Seeking to divide and weaken the workers' organisations, Basque business owners sided with the socialists.